yufeikang/raycast_api_proxy/README.md

 2. trust the certificate in your system keychain

-open the certificate in the `cert` folder and add it to the system keychain.
+open the ca certificate in the `cert` folder and add it to the system keychain.